p3t33/nixos_flake/README.md

 in order to achieve consistency and to avoid code repeat where possible.
 - Work flow is heavily skewed towards the use of the keyboard and the terminal.
-Some keyboard bindings may look strange but they are effected by the fact that I use a programmable keyboard(configurations can be located in [my Adv360-Pro-ZMK repo]).
+Some keyboard bindings may look strange but they are effected by the fact that I am using a programmable keyboard(configurations can be located in [my Adv360-Pro-ZMK repo]).
 - Lacking functionality is extended by scripts(such as Firefox bookmarks for rofi).
 - Effort has been made to define everything using nix, including the $HOME